dotClique/globingular/userStories/README.md

 User wants to see which date they first visited every country.
 They add a visit to France with a start date for the first visit.
 This is then visible to the user in the form of a list over visited countries.

+- Click France on the map, add start and end date, press add (+), this will then show up in the listView on the right hand side in the UI.

 ## User Story 3

 A user has been travelling through Andorra on their way from France to Spain, and wants to log the short visit to Andorra.
 They add the visit with a date-range (start / end).
 This requires that several visits can be registered on each country.

+- Same as User Story 2.

 ## User Story 4